 A model of a green hydrogen plant.
 File photo

-Egypt aims in the coming years to reduce carbon emissions and promote the use of renewable and alternative energy sources, including green hydrogen, as part of its National Climate Strategy 2050.
+Egypt aims in the coming years to reduce carbon emissions, promote the use of renewable energy sources, and use alternative energy – including green hydrogen – as part of its National Climate Strategy 2050.

 Total investments in Egypt's hydrogen infrastructure are expected to reach $500 billion by 2030, according to Minister of Planning and Economic Development Hala El-Said.

 Ocior Energy provides net-zero green hydrogen solutions intended to develop, build, own, and operate green hydrogen and green ammonia facilities.

 The company specializes in the decarbonization of fossil fuel-dependent industries, reducing emissions from long-haul mobility, heating, power generation, and more.